KaganaVenture/KaganaVenture/README.md

 ---

 ### 💬 Lets connect
-I’m always open to collaboration—especially with folks from different domains like **Law, HR, Business, and Engineering** who are looking to co-create useful, tech-powered tools.
+I’m always open to collaboration—especially with peers from different domains like **Law, HR, Business, and Engineering** who are looking to co-create useful, tech-powered tools.

 ---